 Turkey’s construction industry

-Although Turkey has been experiencing economic ups and downs recently, the country remains an important regional power and is active in bilateral relations and at international platforms.
-Being a G20 Member State, Turkey has the 17th largest economy, is the 29th largest export economy and the 43rd most complex economy in the world, according to the Economic Complexity Index.
+The construction industry is the driving force for many economies across the world, and in Turkey its impact is even more significant.
+Despite the recent slowdown in economy, the country remains an important regional power and is active in bilateral relations and at international platforms.
+Being a G20 Member State, Turkey has the 21st largest economy, the 31st largest export economy and the 52nd most complex economy in the world, according to the Economic Complexity Index.

-Among a variety of prominent industries that boosts the economy such as textile, agriculture, manufacturing and tourism, the field of constriction has long been the powerhouse of Turkey and sustains its position as the main engine of the economy.
-Contributions from the construction field are apparent from the figures as the industry's employment ratio is 7.6 per cent and its gross domestic product ratio is 8.9 per cent pursuant to most recent indexes.
+Among a variety of prominent industries that boost the economy such as textile, agriculture, manufacturing and tourism, the field of constriction has long been the powerhouse of Turkey and sustains its position as the locomotive of the economy.
+Contributions from the construction field are apparent from the figures as the industry’s employment ratio is 8 per cent and its gross domestic product ratio is 10.9 per cent pursuant to most recent indexes.

 The Turkish construction industry is not only influential locally, it is also one of the most competitive and dynamic industries worldwide.
-Forty-six Turkish construction companies are ranked on the list of Engineering News Record 2017 Top 250 International Contractors – 10 of them ranked among the top 100.
-Moreover, with such numbers, Turkey ranked in second place after China for number of contracting companies building the largest volume of projects across the world.
+Thirty-eight Turkish construction companies are ranked on the list of Engineering News Record 2018 Top 250 International Contractors – eight of them ranked among the top 100.
+Such rankings put Turkey in second place only behind China in terms of the number of contracting companies, which are building projects with the largest volume across the world.
 Operations of Turkish contractors are spread widely, over 100 countries, the majority of which are in Russia and CIS countries, the Middle East and North Africa.

-The Turkish government provides full support to the industry.
-With the aim of improving international competitiveness and integrating regional potential to the national economy, governmental incentives have been introduced to boost the sector.
-Within this scope, a number of incentives such as VAT exemption, exemption from customs duty, tax reduction, social security premium support for contract giver's share, interest support, social security premium support (employee's share), income tax withholding, allocation of the place for investment and VAT refund are granted by the Turkish government.
+The Turkish government provides full support to the industry by introducing various incentives with the aim of improving international competitiveness and integrating regional potential to the national economy.
+Within this scope, a number of incentives such as VAT exemption, exemption from customs duty, tax reduction, social security premium support for contract giver’s share, interest support, social security premium support (employee’s share), income tax withholding, allocation of the place for investment and VAT refund are granted by the Turkish government.

 The infrastructural transformation of major cities in Turkey is also one of the reasons for the rise of the construction industry.
 During 2006–2017, the amount of infrastructure investments totalled US$144 billion in Turkey.
-The Republic of Turkey Prime Ministry Investment Support & Promotion Agency of Turkey (ISPAT) foresees a rapid increase in infrastructure and public–private partnerships until 2023.
-According to project calculations by ISPAT, the estimated value of the infrastructure and PPP projects is almost US$325 billion.2
+The Republic of Turkey Prime Ministry Investment Support & Promotion Agency of Turkey (ISPAT) foresees a rapid increase in the infrastructure and public private partnerships until 2023.
+According to project calculations by ISPAT, the estimated value of the infrastructure and PPP projects are almost US$325 billion.

-In the light of the statistics of the General Directorate for Infrastructure Investment of the Ministry of Transport, Maritime Affairs and Communication, five major railway projects, 21 port projects and 15 airport projects have been completed in the past 11 years; 21 railway projects and 15 airport projects are pending; and 15 port projects are in tender processes.
-These were all extremely large projects and have been or are still being constructed with the involvement of major international construction companies and financing institutions.
-The following are some examples of major infrastructure projects in Istanbul:
+In the light of the statistics of the General Directorate for Infrastructure Investment of the Ministry of Transport, Maritime Affairs and Communication, five major railway projects, 21 port projects and 16 airport projects have been completed in the past 11 years; 21 railway projects and 14 airport projects are pending; and 15 port projects are in tender processes.
+One of the most recent and largest projects completed is the new Istanbul Airport, which became partially active at the end of 2018 and aims to be the largest airport hub in Europe when fully activated.
+Other major infrastructure projects in the line in Istanbul are:

 - Canal Istanbul Project at a cost of US$15 billion;